 1. Rapid Detox Allows People to Seek Treatment Without Delays

 Fear of withdrawal can be a significant barrier between the user and opioid treatment.
-Making detox more comfortable is not just much more effective, but it can make people seek treatment sooner.
-Anesthesia-assisted detox offers the fear-relieving benefit of sleeping through the worst part of acute withdrawal and of having hospital staff on hand for any need.
+Making detox more comfortable is not much more effective, but it can make people seek treatment sooner.
+Anesthesia-assisted detox offers the fear-relieving benefit of sleeping through the worst part of acute withdrawal and having hospital staff on hand for any need.

 2. Detox is Medically Managed

 Staff admits patients to a private hospital room where a comprehensive medical examination starts, before the anesthesia detox.
 Vitals, fluid retention, and many other effects of opioid use and detox are under the management and control of a team of medical professionals.
 An experienced, multi-board-certified medical doctor performs proper rapid detox in a private ICU room.
 In the ICU, he and his team have access to several medical specialists and several vital emergency resources.
 Patients should clearly understand the risks and benefits of this or any procedure before choosing any treatment type.

 Additionally, the hospital setting enables the medical doctor to tailor the detoxification treatment plan in any way necessary.
 For example, if the doctor determines that anesthesia is not required based on a comprehensive medical evaluation of the patient, then he can adjust the opioid treatment protocol accordingly.